 Dr Peter Gibilisco is a social justice activist who speaks from the dual perspective of a successful academic together with the lived experience of a progressive neurological condition which is having an increasingly devastating impact on every aspect of his life.
 This book will strike a chord with people who have disabilities everywhere especially those with severe physical disabilities living in shared supported accommodation facilities.
 With great intelligence and integrity it describes the mental torture associated with a disintegration of control and individuality worsened by factors as fundamental as a lack of empathy and continuity in the caring relationship.
 It gives voice to serious shortcomings in a system that is failing many in the provision of truly individualised care.- Jenny Williams BA BSW MSW Social Worker, Friedreich Ataxia Clinic, Monash Medical Centre

-Friedreich’s Ataxia does not affect my intelligence, but many do not believe this.
-But the reality is highlighted by my academic qualifications, which are a double degree from Monash University, Master of Arts from Monash University and a Doctor of Philosophy from University of Melbourne.
-My PhD was achieved late into the progression of my disease, when I was 43 years old.
-For me this was a huge achievement, especially when you consider the systemic beliefs among medical practitioners around Friedreich’s Ataxia.
-At the time of my diagnosis, medical specialists told my parents that ‘I would not live much beyond the age of thirty’, let alone obtain a PhD!
-These days, I still perform research with the university as an honorary fellow.
-I have written and published over 100 articles and currently now authored three books.
+Friedreich’s Ataxia does not affect my intelligence, but many working in the disability sector act as if they do not believe this.
+But the reality can be highlighted by my academic qualifications, which are a double degree from Monash University, Master of Arts from Monash University and a Doctor of Philosophy from University of Melbourne.
+My PhD was achieved late into the pro- gression of my disease, when I was 43 years old.
+Many say to me that this was a huge achievement, and I am aware of some taken-for-granted misunderstandings about Friedreich’s Ataxia.
+At the time of my diagnosis when I was 14, medical specialists told my parents that ‘I would not live much beyond the age of thirty’.
+One can only imagine their response if they were then told I would obtain a PhD!
+These days, I still perform research and Melbourne University gives me honorary fellow status.
+I have written and published over 100 articles and currently have now authored three books.

-However, there are many degrading effects, such as blindness, very poor speech, hearing impairment, poor heart and limited mobility and coordination.
-But in all spheres of life, I’ve always tried my best; the jury is out, but there is still some chance that my writings may create change.
+However, there are many degrading effects to be battled with, such as blindness, very poor speech, hearing impairment, poor heart and limited mobility and coordination.
+But in all spheres of life, I’ve always tried my best; the jury is out, but there is still some chance that my writings may create positive change.

 This book has been achieved with the assistance of two very good friends, Bruce Wearne and Christina Irugalbandara.